Augur buzzard: Behaviour

 Pairs have noisy aerial displays, including outside the breeding season.
 Their call is quite different from their cousin, the jackal buzzard, and most other birds of prey, being a harsh, resonant crow-like a-kow a-kow a-kow or a-ung a-ung a-ung, drawn out as aerial display escalates into a longer, higher-pitched a-waaa a-waaa a-waaa.
-Pairs of augur buzzards usually mate for life but some polygamy has been reported in the species.
 The large (up to 1 m wide) stick nest is built in a tree or on a crag, and is often reused and enlarged in subsequent seasons.
 On average two (sometimes only one and rarely three) creamy or bluish white eggs are laid and incubated by the female only, although food is brought to her on the nest by the male.
-The eggs hatch in about 40 days, and after a further 56–60 days the chicks can attempt flight.
+Augur buzzards exhibit variations in breeding behaviour that appear to correlate with their habitat.
+In agricultural sites, increased maternal care and paternal foraging results in larger broods and more prey deliveries to nests.
+Reduced predation pressure from conspecifics and other raptors in agricultural sites as a result of lower inter-/intra-specific interactions may enable the species to maximise provisioning of their young hence potentially increasing productivity.
+Conversely, in natural sites, males often take on a larger share of incubation while females focus on defending the territory.
+The eggs hatch in about 40 days.
+Siblicide is known to occur in augur buzzards.
+After a further 56–60 days the chicks can attempt flight.
 At 70 days they become independent of the nest, but young birds may then be seen with the adult pair for some time.
 As is the case in other tropical raptors, the clutch size is relatively smaller and the reproductive cycle is relatively longer than in related species found in the temperate zones.